kdmayer/PointER/documentation/RUN_POINTCLOUD_GENERATION.md

     python3 building_pointcloud_main.py

-The program runs for several hours, whereas the majority of time is spent on 3 blocks:
+The program runs for several hours.
+The majority of time is spent on 3 blocks:
 1. Converting .laz to .las and inserting the data in the database
 2. Getting the point clouds in footprints by SQL query (this process chunked)
 3. Adding floor points to the point clouds (this process is chunked)